yunixc/gym_render/README.md

 ## 5. Notes

-- Videos are encoded with `imageio-ffmpeg`.
-Ensure `ffmpeg` binaries are discoverable on your system (installed automatically when using the provided Conda environment).
-- MuJoCo environments require hardware acceleration for smooth rendering.
-Consider lowering `--max-steps` if you only need short clips.
 - Frames are zero-padded to the nearest 16×16 macro block before encoding so that FFMPEG produces standards-compliant videos without resizing warnings.
 - The trajectory overlay helper relies on Matplotlib.
 If you are using a custom environment,